 He smiled.
 “Tony likes it rough.”

+Of course he did.
 “Good.”
-She tugged again, pulling some of his hair out this time.
-She wrapped it around one of her fingers before moving away from him.
+She tugged again, pulling some of his hair out.
+She wrapped it around one of her fingers before moving away.

 “Tony’s getting lucky tonight.”

 “Oh yeah?”
 Not in this life time.
 She ran her tongue over her lips.
 “Be right back Tony.”
 She waved to him with a finger.

 In the stall, she opened her small purse and pulled out a talisman.
 Carmen twisted ‘The’ Tony’s hair around the talisman, chanting a binding spell to prevent Tony from using the power he stole, then bent it to discharge the spell.
 Please work, she begged silently.
 Carmen hadn’t used her own blood in making charms, she used a surrogate and wasn’t sure if the charm would work for her now.

 She returned to find Tony surrounded by a half-dozen mooning females.
 Talk about over kill.
 Carmen shook her head.

 “Hey ladies, why don’t you let Carmen here sit next to Tony.”
 His smile looked blue under the black lights.
 They hemmed and hawed.
 “Don’t worry there’s enough of Tony to go around.”

 She slid in next to him.
 “So, you’re popular around here.”